The Number That Gets Announced and the Number That Matters

 India's official poverty line has not been updated since the Tendulkar Committee set it in 2009.
 The last official estimates of poverty pertain to 2011-12, putting all-India poverty incidence at 21.9%.

 The Indian government commissioned a new poverty line from the Rangarajan Committee in 2014.
 That committee recommended a higher, more realistic line.
-The government never adopted it.
+Neither the Congress-led UPA government that commissioned the report nor subsequent administrations have formally adopted it.

 Former Chief Statistician Pronab Sen has criticised the continued use of outdated norms, calling it a blow to the credibility of such assessments.

-The survey data itself is contested.
+The survey data itself requires care.
 Changes in questionnaire design, survey implementation, and sampling in the 2022-23 survey present challenges for making comparisons over time.
-Multiple independent economists - including Santosh Mehrotra at the University of Bath and S. Subramanian - have concluded the new survey methodology makes direct comparisons with older data unreliable.
+Multiple independent economists - including Santosh Mehrotra at the University of Bath and S. Subramanian - have noted the new survey methodology makes direct comparisons with older data unreliable.

-State-level data shows why a single national poverty number is almost meaningless.
+State-level data shows why a single national poverty number only tells part of the story.
 Multidimensional poverty is below 1% in Kerala and as high as 35% in Bihar.

 Kerala has invested heavily in education and public health for decades.
 The result is poverty rates comparable to middle-income European nations.
-Bihar has poverty rates comparable to sub-Saharan Africa.
+Bihar and other lagging states show that local governance quality is the key variable - not national economic trends alone.

 MGNREGA (the rural jobs scheme, active since 2006) promises 100 days of paid work per year to any rural household that wants it.
 With over 25 crore registered workers, the budget this year is Rs 86,000 crore - roughly $10 billion.

-It is not working.
+Delivery needs to improve.
 Only about 7% of households got the full 100 days in the most recent full year.
 Workers are supposed to be paid within 15 days.
 As of February this year, unpaid wage liabilities stood at Rs 12,219 crore - more than a quarter of the scheme's budget.
-Limited fund allocation means the scheme can only offer households 45 to 55 days of work - half the promised amount.
+Limited fund flow means the scheme can only offer households 45 to 55 days of work - half the promised amount.

-Wage rates are the other problem.
+Wages are another gap.
 Workers in many states earn around Rs 200 per day, well below market labour rates.
 A parliamentary committee recommended raising wages to at least Rs 400 per day.
-The government has not acted on this.
+Acting on this recommendation would make the scheme far more effective.

-Direct Benefit Transfers and free food have been more effective at reaching people.
-India has opened over 537 million bank accounts through its Jan Dhan drive.
+Direct Benefit Transfers and free food have been among the Modi government's most effective tools.
+India has opened over 537 million bank accounts through the Jan Dhan drive.
 The PM-GKAY scheme provides subsidized rations to 800 million people.
-These transfers genuinely reduced destitution during the COVID shock.
+These transfers genuinely reduced destitution during the COVID shock and represent a landmark achievement in direct delivery.

-But free food reduces visible hunger without creating income.
-Including the market value of free rations in household consumption surveys makes recorded consumption rise without any real income growth - which inflates the apparent poverty reduction in official data.
+The next step is pairing these transfers with income-generating opportunities.
+Free food reduces visible hunger without creating income.
+Including the market value of free rations in household consumption surveys makes recorded consumption rise - which is worth tracking separately from income growth.

 Vietnam is the most instructive comparison.
 In 1986, Vietnam launched Doi Moi reforms, dismantling its planned economy, opening to international markets, and initiating pro-business reforms.
 The country was then among the poorest in Asia.